magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 ```

-Output should be similar to this:
+The output should be similar to this:

 ```
 NAME                 CLUSTER-IP     EXTERNAL-IP      PORT(S)             AGE